LassoSoft/LassoGuide/source/language/calling-lasso.rst

 If the terminal reports the command was not found, or you receive some other error, then you should make sure that Lasso has been installed properly on your machine.
-See the appropriate server installation guide section for your operating system for complete instructions.
+See the appropriate installation instructions for your operating system in the :ref:`index_server`.

 When running Lasso code on the command line, delimiters are not required, though they can be used.
 By default, text is assumed to consist of Lasso code only,